 Most recipients read emails on mobile devices (41%).
 (Source: HubSpot Blog Research).
-This highlights the need for marketers to create responsive email designs that are optimized for all devices.
+This highlights the need for marketers to create mobile-friendly email designs that are optimized for all devices.

 Responsive email design, which adjusts to the size of the screen, can improve the readability and effectiveness of emails on any device.

 The unsubscribe rate is a measure of how many subscribers are choosing to opt out of an email list.
 The average unsubscribe rate for emails is around 0.26%.
 (Source: MailChimp).